byunfeng/chatbot-ui-test/README.md

 On the "Settings" page, navigate to the "Integrations" section to integrate Supabase into your project.
 ### 5. Supabase.com Setting。
 After creating an account and a new project, go to the project settings (on Supabase.com)and click on "SQL Editor."

 Enter and run the SQL query statements from the files in the `\chatbot-ui\supabase\migrations` directory sequentially into the command line within the SQL Editor.

+In the 1st migration file 20240108234540_setup.sql, you will need to replace 2 values: `project_url` (line 53) and `service_role_key`(line 54), which can be found in the project settings on Supabase.com.

 ```bash
 20240108234540_setup.sql